 The ad position depends on the Google Quality Score as shown in the chart below:

-Quality score also determines what position the ad will be shown at, and the cost per impression and per click.
+The quality score also determines what position the ad will be shown at, and the cost per impression and per click.
 The cost per impression depends on the Google Quality Score as shown here:

 A church website should be optimized to keywords even if they aren’t planning to run Google Search Campaigns, because they need to be relevant to organic search results, as well as to paid search results.
 A high Google Quality Score on a paid Keyword directly equates to a highly relevant experience for organic searches.